 The obituary of Elisha Waters would have us add the tantalizing phrase "and other institutions" to the previous paragraph.
 This whets the appetite of an historian, but so far we not been able to document any additional domes to add to the list.

-And even more recently, we get word from Dr. Bill Samson of the Mills Observatory in Dundee, Scotland that they have a 7 meter paper observatory dome dating from 1935 that houses a venerable 10" refracting telescope made by Thomas Cooke in 1871.
+We got word from Dr. Bill Samson of the Mills Observatory in Dundee, Scotland that they have a 7 meter paper observatory dome dating from 1935 that houses a venerable 10" refracting telescope made by Thomas Cooke in 1871.
 According to them the dome was provided by Grubb-Parsons and consists of paper mache & a steel frame.
 It is still in active use, although the paper has now been covered with fabric as well and further coats of paint.
 (A similar preservation was used on the West Point dome before its eventual demise).
 Contrary to the information on the Mills site, there is not a paper dome at the University of Toronto's Observatory.
 It may have been initially planned with one in mind, but it was constructed with a more traditional copper dome.